-In Thailand it’s common for young men to spend time in the temple as Buddhist monks.
+In Thailand, it is common for young men to spend time in the temple as Buddhist monks.
 It’s a big event for the family with many rituals.
 The walk to the temple is lively with music, dancing and alcohol.

 One of the most troubling things in Thailand is the total disregard for personal safety on motorcycles.
 Crash helmets are rarely worn.
 Parents carry babies and toddlers.
 The Buddhist belief when you die, you come back again doesn’t help… nor does the Thai logic if you lose a child, it’s easy to make another.

-Most Thais are Buddhists and Buddhism is a big party of daily life in Thailand.
-Early every morning, monks walk through towns and cities collecting Alms.
+Most Thais are Buddhists and Buddhism is a big part of daily life in Thailand.
+Early every morning, monks walk through towns and villages collecting Alms.
 On New Year’s Day in Krabi, all the monks descend from the temple into the town for a mass Alms giving.